jovanjenjic/uns-news/README.md

   - [Service Worker](https://developers.google.com/web/fundamentals/primers/service-workers) for offline support.
   - [IndexedDB](https://developers.google.com/web/ilt/pwa/working-with-indexeddb) for save articles.

-## Integrations

-This project integrates out-of-the-box with [Magazine Strapi CMS](https://github.com/edgarlr/magazine-api).

-## Getting started

-Create your own copy of this project by clicking the ["Use this template"](https://github.com/edgarlr/magazine/generate) button and filling the form.

 ### Running locally

-First, you'll need to have the [Magazine Strapi CMS](https://github.com/edgarlr/magazine-api) running at [http://localhost:1337](http://localhost:1337).
-You can follow the instructions on that repo to set it up and get it running.

 Then, create a folder and `git clone` from your copy of this repository.